When you want to teach English online, getting hired by a company seems to be the easiest way to start your career.

 You should also collect teaching resources, including any materials or textbooks the students will need, props for your classroom, teaching backgrounds, and more.

-You’ll need to set up your classroom space, including a headset, a wired internet connection, and a quiet, bright teaching environment.
+You’ll need to set up your classroom space, including a headset, a high-speed internet connection, and a quiet, bright teaching environment.

 Lastly, you should figure out which platform you want to teach through.
 Whether it’s Skype or something more sophisticated, it should be easy for both you and your students to use.